Lisbon’s Squares

 Location: Baixa District

-Praça do Comércio, also known as Terreiro do Paço, is Lisbon’s largest and most iconic square.
-This grand plaza opens onto the River Tagus and is surrounded by stunning yellow Pombaline buildings.
-Historically, it was the site of the royal palace until the 1755 earthquake.
+Praça do Comércio, also known as Terreiro do Paço, is Lisbon’s most iconic square.
+Overlooking the Tagus River, this grand plaza was once the site of the royal palace before the 1755 earthquake reshaped the city.

 Highlights:

-– Arco da Rua Augusta: Climb this triumphal arch for panoramic views of the square and river.
+Arco da Rua Augusta: Climb this triumphal arch for panoramic views.

-– Cais das Colunas: Relax by the riverside and watch the boats go by.
+Cais das Colunas: Relax by the riverside and soak in the views.

 Tips: